 The rise of giants including Coca Cola, McDonald’s and Milkshake bars all also played a significant part in the history of the plastic straw.
 So it came about that plastic straws accompanied each soda or frothy milkshake worldwide in these high growth bastions modern day consumerism.
 Of course, naturally, the plastic industry happily complied producing more and more of the things to serve this growing market.

-Unlike their paper of reed based counterparts, plastic straws are durable.
-Reed straws kept their shape no matter how long they were left in a glass of liquid
+Unlike their paper or reed based counterparts, plastic straws are durable.
+Plastic straws, no matter how long left in the glass of liquid, kept their shape.

 The transparency provided a novelty factor.
 With candy stripes, super size suckers and twists and turns all finding their moments, by the 1960s plastic straws had more or less replaced their paper counterparts.